Cisco Desk Phone 9800 series

 Sit down, scan, and go with QR-code-enabled hot desking.

-View, call, and meet with your calendar and contacts at your fingertips.
+View, call, and meet with your calendar at your fingertips.

 One Tap